kubevault/kubevault/docs/guides/secret-engines/pki/csi-driver.md

 ### Create Pod

-Now we can create a Pod which refers to this volume.
-When the Pod is created, the volume will be attached, formatted and mounted to the specific container.
+Now we can create a `Pod` to consume the `PKI` secrets.
+When the `Pod` is created, the `Provider` fetches the secret and write them to `Pod` volume as files.
+At this point, the volume is successfully mounted and the `Pod` starts running.

 ```yaml
 apiVersion: v1